USS Abarenda (IX-131): World War II

 After repairs Acme served in transatlantic convoys, with deliveries of fuel to Guantanamo Bay Naval Base, on occasion.

 In September 1943, the WSA obtained full title to Acme when they traded six obsolete tankers for three new tankers.

 In anticipation of her acquisition by the Navy, Acme was renamed Abarenda on 3 November 1943 and simultaneously classified IX-131.
 She was purchased by the Navy on 26 February 1944 and commissioned on 18 April 1944.

 Abarenda was assigned to Service Squadron 10 as a floating storage tanker.
-She served at Manus Island in the Admiralty Islands until 20 February 1945 when she headed for the Philippines.
+She served at Manus Island in the Admiralty Islands and was damaged there by the November 1944 USS Mount Hood (AE-11) explosion.
+On 20 February 1945 she headed for the Philippines.
 The tanker arrived at Leyte on 13 March and, for the remainder of the War, dispensed fuel to the warships of the 3d/5th Fleet.

 Post war and decommissioning

 Following the end of World War II, Abarenda fueled the ships supporting the occupation forces in the Far East and continued that duty until 28 February 1946 at which time she was decommissioned in the Philippines.
 Returned to the WSA that day, she was berthed with that organization's reserve fleet at Subic Bay.
 Her name was struck from the Navy list on 20 March 1946 and she resumed the name Acme while in the WSA reserve fleet.

 Sold on 29 January 1948 to the Asia Development Corp., Shanghai, China, along with 15 other vessels, for scrapping, she was delivered to her purchaser on 3 March 1948.